mephistolist/icescraper/README.md

     -d, --domain DOMAIN              Specify a domain or host.
 Use http:// if no SSL is used.
 ```

-If example.com or any domain is used, the spider will assume SSL is in use.
-If you happen to find a site with no SSL, http://example.com will need to be used with the -d option.

-If you let the program run a few minutes, you may find thousands of entries being generated.
 You can save its output to a file from the command-line like this:

 ```$ ./icescraper -d domain.com > log```